top of page

 ree

-Pic2: 15 weeks old blue bi-colour kitten Artimus Fandangdo of bonniedolls
+Pic2: 15 weeks old blue bi-colour kitten Artimus Fandangdo of Bonnie Dolls

-The 6 most popular Ragdoll colours are:
+The six most popular Ragdoll colours are:

 1. Seal